ersyncd/superd/README.md

 Designed for Linux with seamless compatibility for Windows and macOS.

+## 📁 Ready-to-use Templates
+Don't want to build rules from scratch?
+Import our curated templates from the `/templates` directory:
+- **Standard Zen**: For everyday users.
+- **Developer Pro**: For coders managing logs and backups.
+- **Media Creator**: For photographers and videographers.

 ## Core Engine

 SuperD’s backend is built with Wails (Go) and centers on a Smart Priority Engine and an auditable Undo System.